 India is rapidly becoming an economic and political superpower.
-Its highgrowth and increasingly sophisticated economy is hungry for talented, highlyskilled workers.
-The quantity of India's young workforce is evident, and the Indian HE system is evolving to ensure that the quality, too, available.
+Its high-growth and increasingly sophisticated economy is hungry for talented, highly-skilled workers.
+The quantity of India's young workforce is evident, and the Indian higher education system is evolving to ensure that the quality is also available.

-UK Higher Education institutions want to play a role in India's remarkable rise and are very well-placed to do so, with expertise and experience across the four pillars of excellence, equal access, expansion, and employability.
+UK higher education institutions want to play a role in India's remarkable rise and are very well-placed to do so, with expertise and experience across the four pillars of excellence, equal access, expansion, and employability which all Indian Higher Education Institutions rightly aspire to.